Home modification request

 - changing to lever style taps

-- strobe light smoke alarms
+- strobe light smoke alarms (for tenants with hearing impairment)

 Examples of major modifications include: